 Murals are approved for building sides just off Main St., thanks to the diligence of Frank Molnar, a member of the county-appointed Beachside Redevelopment Committee, who has pursued this idea as an individual effort.
 An existing motorcycle mural was also freshened.

+The Code Enforcement role has been returned to the Police Department and enforcement has seen some great strides under the direction of Captain Scott Lee.
 Some areas continue to languish.
-The former livery stable on Noble St. just off Main is still deteriorating; though a building permit is in place, demolition still appears to be a possibility.
+The former livery stable on Noble St. just off Main was allowed to deteriorate until it had to be demolished.
 The often empty, ugly grey planters still decorate the streetscape.
 Multiple locations continue to violate temporary signage rules for the Redevelopment Area; Code Enforcement still has work to do along Main Street.

 Update January 2018